yangshun/tech-interview-handbook/contents/self-introduction.md

 Include who you are, who you work for (or school and major), and what you do.

-- For internships, you should mention the following: name, school and major, focus areas, past internships and/or noteworthy projects
+- **Internships** - You should mention the following: name, school and major, focus areas, past internships and/or noteworthy projects
-- For full-time roles, you should mention the following: name, past companies, noteworthy projects (best if it's a public consumer product that they might have heard of)
+- **Full-time** - You should mention the following: name, past companies, noteworthy projects (best if it's a public consumer product that they would have heard of)

 Does this look familiar?
 It should be, because it is similar to your resume!
 Your resume is a condensed version of your knowledge and experiences and your self introduction is essentially a condensed version of your resume.
 As you grow older, professional experience becomes more important and school background becomes less important.
 Hence your self introduction changes as you become more senior.